Candidate experience has never been a hotter topic.

 - Always explain the acronyms you use.

 - Ask colleagues to read the job description: you’re biased.
 Some things may appear very clear to you while being a complete clusterfudge for anyone else.
-Having colleagues read job descriptions before you share then online will significantly help to reduce the amount of jargon used.
+Having colleagues read job descriptions before you share them online will significantly help to reduce the amount of jargon used.

 - Ban gender-biased language as well as age-related adjectives from your job ads.